clvrai/furniture-bench/docs_source/references/development_roadmap.rst

     <input disabled="" type="checkbox">

--  |uncheck_| Support all furniture models in FurnitureSim (i.e., assembly scripts, 3D models).
+-  |uncheck_| Assembly scripts for all furniture models in FurnitureSim.
 -  |uncheck_| RL benchmark on FurnitureSim.
--  |uncheck_| Shaped reward function in FurnitureSim.
+-  |uncheck_| Support for custom furniture models.
--  |uncheck_| Custom furniture models for FurnitureSim and FurnitureBench.
+-  |uncheck_| Optimization for parallel FurnitureSim environments.